microsoft/PowerToys/README.md

 ### Awake

- - The setting reverts to "Keep using the current power plan" after Awake deactivates itself after any of the timed modes has expired.
+ - The setting now reverts to "Keep using the current power plan" after Awake deactivates itself after any of the timed modes has expired.

 ### Color Picker